The ban on new petrol and diesel cars is being moved forward to 2030.

 There have always been questions around infrastructure when discussing electric vehicles – especially access to charging points.

-£4 billion has been set aside to carry out the ban, £1.3 billion of which is being invested in electric vehicle charging points.
+Of the £4 billion that’s been set aside to transition towards 2030, £1.3 billion is being invested in electric vehicle charging points.

 Like the UK, Germany, Ireland and the Netherlands are intending to ban petrol and diesel cars by 2030.

 Norway however, has an even more ambitious target than the UK.
-They hope to have launched the ban by 2025.
+It hopes to have enacted its ban by 2025.